revesz-peter/ai-image-generator/README.md

 AI Image Generator is a web application that uses OpenAI's DALL-E model to generate images based on user input.
 The application is built with the MERN stack, Tailwind CSS for the frontend, and uses Cloudinary for cloud-based image storage.

-## 🌐 Live Demo

-You can access the live demo of the application at [https://canvasofdalle.cloud](https://canvasofdalle.cloud).
-(Please note, you might need to refresh your browser to ping the server and wait for a few seconds, as the server goes to sleep after being inactive for a while).

 ## 🛠️ Built With

 - [Node.js](https://nodejs.org/en/)